When are the Air Races?

 The STIHL National Championship Air Races will run from September 11 – 15, 2019.

 Yes.
 The Reno Air Racing Association is a 501(c)3 non-profit.

 What day do the unlimited class aircraft fly?

-All six classes of aircraft race every day from Wednesday through Sunday.
+All six classes of aircraft race Thursday through Sunday.
 The smaller and lighter Formula 1 and Biplane Class aircraft are generally scheduled to fly first thing in the morning, beginning at 8 AM.
 The T-6, Sport, Jet and Unlimited aircraft generally fly beginning around 10 AM.

 The exact schedule is usually published on this Web site in late August or early September.
 Please note that the schedule is always subject to change based on weather, safety, and flight operational factors.

 Every day is an exciting day at the races.
 With so much to see and do, why not make plans to attend more than one day or better yet all week for the ultimate air racing experience?
 The most highly-attended day is Sunday, the day of the final races, including the Unlimited Gold Race that occurs around 4 PM.
 However, photographers wishing to get the best crowd-free shots of their favorite planes, or others wishing to experience the Races in a less congested environment are better served to attend early in the week when the crowds are smaller.

 What is the difference between a general admission ticket and a reserved grandstand ticket?